-Germayne Forbes is widely revered in basketball circles as one of the most talented and accomplished players to ever emerge from West London.
-Born and raised in Ladbroke Grove, Forbes is the only player in British basketball history to go straight from the English Junior National League, directly into a top-tier NCAA Division 1 college without spending any time in high school, prep school, or Junior College beforehand.
+Hounslow Basketball Academy Head Coach Duke-Jermaine Forbes is widely revered in basketball circles as one of the most talented and successful players to ever emerge from West London.
+Born and raised in Ladbroke Grove, Forbes was the first player in British basketball history to go straight from the English Junior National League, directly into a top-tier NCAA Division 1 college without spending any time in high school, prep school, or Junior College beforehand.
 No easy feat, as players from the UK traditionally need at least 1-2 years to acclimatise and transition into the pace, quality, and competitiveness of US collegiate basketball.

 After establishing himself as an unstoppable force in the English National League, once scoring 73 points in the highest division for under 18’s in the country, Forbes earned the opportunity to attend a summer camp in America.
 Once there, he wasted no time in introducing an audience of college coaches and scouts to his precocious skillset, honed through thousands of hours of dedicated practice on the outdoor courts underneath the Westway flyover back in Ladbroke Grove.
 Dismantling all who stood before him with his feathery soft jump shot and hypnotic handle, Forbes was unexpectedly awarded camp MVP honours in his first foray on American soil.